jyoung4242/articles/pathfinding/pathfindingpart2.md

 etc etc.

 Pathfinding is also a algorithm tool to calculate the shortest path through a graph network.
-A graph network is a series of nodes and edgest to form a chart.
+A graph network is a series of nodes and edges to form a chart.
 For more information on this, I recommend googling 'Graph Theory'

 For the sake of clarity, there are two algorithms we specifically dig into with this demonstration: Dijkstra's Algorithm and A\*.
 We studied Dijkstra's Algorithm in [Part 1](./pathfindingpart1.md).

 ### A\* Algorithm

-A star is an algorithm for finding the shortest path through a graph that presents wieghting (distances) between different nodes.
+A star is an algorithm for finding the shortest path through a graph that presents weighting (distances) between different nodes.
 The algorithm requires a starting node, and an ending node, and the algorithm uses a few metrics for each node to systematically find the shortest path.
 The properties of each node are fCost, gCost, and hCost.
 We will cover those in a bit.